sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 Ultimately, we want to figure out how many guesses at the passphrase an attacker can make in a second.
 The mitigations Huerta references are steps that LUKS takes to slow these guesses down.
 For example, _if_ we can slow it down such that it takes, say, 1 full second for an attacker to make a guess, it'll take 11 days for them to make a million guesses.
 It'll take 31 years to make a billion guesses.

 Here's a metaphor for us to think about.
-Let's say the lock on your apartment door accepts 1 of 100 keys that the lock company makes.
-In this case, an attacker could buy all 100 keys and then just try every one before any one noticed.
-If it takes 3 seconds to try a particular key, the attacker will get through all of them in 5 minutes (and on average, will try your key about halfway through, so only 150 seconds after their first attempt).
+Let's say you've got a safe that requires a combination to open.
+To keep it simple, let's say the dial goes from 1 to 10 and the combination is just 2 numbers.
+10 squared is 100, so there are only 100 possible combinations to open the safe.
+In this case, an attacker could do what we might call a "brute force" attack, where they start with 1-1 and work their way up to 10-10.
+If it takes 3 seconds to try a combination, the attacker will get through all of them in 5 minutes (and on average, will try your combination about halfway through, so only 150 seconds after their first attempt).

+Not great!
+What are some ways we could make it take longer?
+First, we could make the dial bigger (like 1 to 100).
+We could also make the safe take 3 or 4 or 5 numbers instead of just 2 (kind of like making a password longer).

-One way we can slow this attacker down is by making more possible keys -- say 200 or 1,000,000.
-Another way would be to make the lock in such a way that it takes longer than 3 seconds to try a key.
-For example, what if the lock required you to turn the key 5 full rotations before the key either worked or did not work.
-Now it takes the attacker 15 seconds per key, thus tripling expected attack time.
+Another way would be to change the safe/dial in such a way that it takes longer than 3 seconds to try a combination.
+For example, what if the dial required you to turn the dial a few times between attempts (or between individual numbers).
+If we , say ,tripled the amount of time it takes to make a guess, we've tripled the time to crack the safe.

-To tie this back to the technological issue at hand, in our LUKS encryption situation, we're looking to see how long it takes for an attacker to find out if a password is correct or incorrect.
+To tie this back to the technological issue at hand, in our LUKS encryption situation, we can think of the LUKS encrypted volume as our safe.
+We're looking to see how long it takes for an attacker to find out if a given password is correct or incorrect.
 Is it a negligible amount of time?
 Does LUKS have some protections in place to slow guessing down?
-How many times do you have to turn the key in their lock?
+How many times do you have to turn the dial to make one guess?

 ### Learning about Tails and LUKS